google/omaha/trunk/testing/unittest_support/Readme.txt

 In particular, the "test" project is not currently built by default, so the test .msi files aren't necessarily available for unit tests. setup_foo_v1.0.101.0.msi is built from ..\..\test\test_foo.wxs.xml.

-SaveArguments.exe must be updated periodically to keep its signature from being more than N days old where N is defined in google_update_recovery.cpp.
+SaveArguments.exe must be updated periodically to keep its signature from being more than N days old where N is defined in google_update_recovery.cc.

 * omaha_1.0.x contains files from the last official release of Omaha 1.0.x.
   - One use is testing the legacy quiet mode (shutdown) event.